-Before we can tell you where the drain line is, you must know if the drain line is what you need to be looking for in the first place.
+Before we can tell you where the drain line is, you must know if that area is what you need to be looking for in the first place.
 Your drain line is the piece of equipment that drains the condensation from the air that is inside your home to the handler outside.
 This keeps the air in your home at the dry, desirable temperature of your preference.

 Locating Your AC Drain Line